AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Mendelian Genetics FAQs

-What is the difference between genotype ratio and phenotype ratio?
+What is the difference between genotype and phenotype?

-What does true-breeding mean in Mendelian genetics?
+What does dominant mean in genetics?

-What is the law of dominance?
+What is Mendel's law of segregation?

 Start Free Practice & Track Progress →